-Every year on four days in September, buildings of every age, style and function throw open their doors.
-It is a once-a-year chance to discover architectural treasures and enjoy a wide range of tours, events and activities that bring local history and culture to life.
+Every year on four days in September, the bunting is unfurled and buildings of every age, style and function throw open their doors.
+It is a once-a-year chance to discover the often hidden or forgotten gems on our doorsteps and enjoy a wide range of tours, events and activities that bring local history and culture to life.

 Heritage Open Days celebrates what makes local communities and neighbourhoods special.
 By stimulating curiosity and discovery, the event connects people with their local places and helps foster a sense of belonging and pride.

 After a first pilot in Gosport proved a success, the now defunct Civic Trust established Heritage Open Days in 1994 as England’s contribution to the European Heritage Days.

 Starting out with some 700 sites, Heritage Open Days has since developed into Britain’s largest and most popular grassroots heritage event, with participation more than doubling during the first decade of the millennium.